top of page

 Kibera girls with KPCo. pads

-Corporate and business donors can make a huge difference in the lives of girls living in Kibera.
+Corporate donors can make a huge difference to the lives of girls living in Kibera.

 Lois Harris & Jane Anyango